-Helping to engineer the journey through his love story are his core of collaborators, including a few of Pittsburgh well known artists: musician & producer David Granati, songwriter Bert Lauble, and singer/songwriter Cherylann Hawk.
-Other collaborators on this album are well known Pittsburgh musicians Cheryl Rinovato, Joffo Simmons, as well as a few of David Granati’s talented family members, Joey, Hermie and Jules.
+Helping to engineer the journey through his love story are his core of collaborators, including a few of Pittsburgh best known artists; musician & producer David Granati, songwriter Bert Lauble, and singer/songwriter Cherylann Hawk.
+Other contributors on this album are stellar Pittsburgh musicians Cheryl Rinovato, Joffo Simmons, Bob Fetherlin, Wil E. Tri, as well as a few of David Granati’s talented family members, Joey, Hermie and Jules.